You’re Proud of Your Research

 I learn so much when I work with good translators like you.
 Thank you! — Simone, Historian

-Frequently Asked Questions (FAQs) – Academic Translation Services
+Frequently Asked Questions (FAQs) – Professional Academic Translation Services

 Prices vary, depending on the translator’s expenses (taxes, office, cost of living in their city).
 However, you are unlikely to obtain a professional translation at a very low price.
 Look at it from the translator’s perspective: would you work for the same pay as an unskilled laborer?
 Would you entrust your hard work to a translator who accepted such low pay?